lukeave/TextAnalysis_StLouisFair/README.md

  - ``named-entity-extraction.R`` --> This script applies the ``spacy_parse{spacyR}`` function on the ``text_data.csv`` to extract geopolitical entities from the corpus through tokenization.
 When applicable, the function assigns each token a particular type of entity classification.
 The two classifications that mattered for the sake of this project were "NORP" (Nationalities or religious or political groups) and "GPE" (Countries, cities, states).
 Note that this step required close reading to understand the limitations of the automated entity recognition, and manual interventions to the algorithm in order to retrieve important locations and placenames that were not automatically recognized.
 It also accounts for OCR errors that made some placenames unrecognizable by the algorithm, although the author recognizes that many OCR errors persisted and that a cleaner version of the text data could present variations in the analytic results.
 A significant portion of this script is devoted to annotating, data cleaning, and mitigating issues of OCR errors.
 The last part of the script prepares the data frame with extracted entities for geocoding.
 Three versions of the data are stored in this step: 1) ``dataforgeocoding.csv`` stores the data frame with placenames and a full-address column that can be used for geocoding; 2) ``google_geodata.csv`` stores the output of the automated geocoding process using Google's API key; 3) ``geocoded_placenames.csv`` stores the final version of the data after removing temporary variables and including the "scale" variable (city, state, country, etc) that allows for plotting subsets of the data based on scale.

- - ``word-vector-analysis.R`` --> This script relies on @bmschmidt's package ``wordVectors`` and his example on historical cookbooks for exploring word embedding models in historical analysis.
+ - ``word-vector-analysis.R`` --> This script relies on @bmschmidt 's package ``wordVectors`` and his example on historical cookbooks for exploring word embedding models in historical analysis.
 The script creates a ``fullcorpus_bngrams.txt`` file and stores it in a separate directory named ``word_embedding``.
 It then uses a temporary ``.bin`` file to train a model on the full corpus file.
 After exploring the words that are closest semantically to the words "progress" and "savage", it plots the terms on two dimensional visualizations based on their semantic similarity scores.
 Lastly, the script creates a cluster of words across the entire corpus in a way that mimics topic modeling to some extent and looks for patterns in the 10 first clusters.
 It then creates a subset cluster based on the terms "progress" and "savage" only, plotting the output on a dendrogram.

 The project is currently a work in progress for the HIST8550 Seminar in Digital History at Clemson University under supervision of Dr. Amanda Regan.